arcaldwell49/STORK_summeR_2021/Week4/MarkyMark/markymark.md

 # Bullet points with dashes

   - Dash one
   - Dash two
--   Dash away all!
+  - Dash away all\!

 There must be a space after the dash to get bullets.

 # Quotes

-Now get quotes with a &gt;
+Now get quotes with a \>

 > “Rmarkdown was a major motiviation of mine to switch all of my data
 > workflow to R.” - Aaron Caldwell